 Godart Pneumotachograph, 1962.
 From the time before electronics became miniaturized.
-An amplifier and integrator for a Fleisch pneumotach.
+Not a spirometer per se, but an amplifier and integrator for a Fleisch pneumotach.
 From “Pneumotachography” by W.M.
 Pols,

 Mercury Electronics Computing Spirometer CS1, circa 1970.
 From a Mercury Electronics product brochure, found on the Legacy Tobacco Documents website.
 Undated, but likely from around 1970.